Mix of Cisplatin & Topotecan Improves Survival in Advanced Cervical Cancer

 Researchers affiliated with the Gynecologic Oncology Group recently conducted a multi-institutional clinical trial to directly compare cisplatin alone to cisplatin plus topotecan in the treatment of patients with stage IVB cervical cancer.
 This trial included 294 patients, half of whom were treated with cisplatin alone and the other half of whom were treated with cisplatin plus topotecan.
 Women treated with cisplatin and topotecan lived longer and had higher response rates to treatment than women treated with cisplatin alone.
 Compared to women treated with cisplatin alone, women treated with cisplatin and topotecan were twice as likely to respond to treatment and survived for an average of three months longer.
 Women treated with cisplatin and topotecan, however, experienced more adverse effects of treatment, such as low white blood cell levels.

 The researchers concluded that the chemotherapy combination consisting of cisplatin plus topotecan resulted in better anti-cancer response rates and longer survival than cisplatin alone.
 Patients with advanced or recurrent cervical cancer may wish to speak with their physician about the risks and benefits of participating in a clinical trial further evaluating cisplatin plus topotecan or other novel therapeutic approaches.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov) and www.cancerconsultants.com.
+Sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov).

 Reference: Long HJ, Bundy BN, Grendys EC et al. Randomized phase III trial of cisplatin with or without topotecan in carcinoma of the uterine cervix: a Gynecologic Oncology Group study.
 Journal of Clinical Oncology.
 2005;23:4626-4633.